 1. DEWALT Mobile Storage Deep Box On Wheels

-Pros: Reasonably priced, portable.
+Pros: Portable.
 Large enough to carry plenty of tools but portable enough for on-the-go settings.

 Cons: This particular option does not have internal organizers.